-Coaches can be powerful advocates for students with disabilities.
+Middle School Education Specialists can be powerful advocates for students with disabilities.
 Students often do not have an effective advocate on their side with regard to IEP development and services.
-Coaches can ensure an IEP focuses on the best interest of the student and that the student is receiving the services they need to be successful.
+Specialists can ensure an IEP focuses on the best interest of the student and that the student is receiving the services they need to be successful.

-Effective advocacy includes working with the student (if age appropriate), family, and any case planning team to determine a course of action that would be in the best interest of the student.
-Once a plan is developed, Coaches should attend the meeting well informed of their student's needs in order to work with the school IEP team on developing an appropriate IEP.
-Coaches should be present at all IEP meetings for students along with the parent(s), and any Case Planner.
+Effective advocacy includes working with the student (if age appropriate), family, and case planning team to determine a course of action that would be in the best interest of the student.
+Once a plan is developed, Specialists should attend the meeting well informed of their student's needs in order to work with the school IEP team on developing an appropriate IEP.
+Specialists should be present at all IEP meetings for students on their caseloads along with the parent(s), foster parent(s) (when they are the education decision-maker, or if the parent would like them to be present), and Case Planner.

-Upon completion of the IEP meeting, Coaches should follow up with the school and/or CSE to obtain a copy of the finalized IEP, confirm that the services are being implemented, and monitor the student's progress.
+Upon completion of the IEP meeting, Education Specialists should follow up with the school and/or CSE to obtain a copy of the finalized IEP, confirm that the services are being implemented, and monitor the student's progress.

-Once a student has been found eligible for an IEP, effective advocacy can also include requesting new evaluations or a reevaluation, requesting an independent educational evaluation, and requesting mediation or an impartial hearing:
+Once a student has been found eligible for an IEP, effective advocacy can also include requesting new evaluations or a re- evaluation, requesting an independent educational evaluation, and requesting mediation or an impartial hearing:

-Requesting new evaluations: If a student is not progressing despite receiving special education services, the Coach can request additional evaluations, such as an assistive technology, auditory processing, speech/language, functional behavioral assessment, or other specialized evaluation, as well as an updated psycho-educational evaluation, to determine if the IEP needs to be amended or additional services need to be provided in order to meet the student's needs.
+Requesting new evaluations: If a student is not progressing despite receiving special education services, the Middle School Education Specialist can request additional evaluations, such as an assistive technology, auditory processing, speech/language, functional behavioral assessment, or other specialized evaluation, as well as an updated psycho-educational evaluation, to determine if the IEP needs to be amended or additional services need to be provided in order to meet the student's needs.
 The student's parent would need to consent to the evaluation for it to take place.

-Requesting an Independent Educational Evaluation (IEE): If the student is not demonstrating progress and the evaluation that the school district conducted is not accurate or adequate, a Coach can request an independent evaluation at the school district's expense.
+Requesting an Independent Educational Evaluation (IEE): If the student is not demonstrating progress and the evaluation that the school district conducted is not accurate or adequate, a Specialist can request an independent evaluation at the school district's expense.
 The student's parent would need to initiate and consent to an independent evaluation as well.

 Requesting an impartial hearing: In the event that the district is not providing the student with appropriate evaluations, programming or services, the parent/guardian can request mediation or an impartial hearing.
-An effort should be made to work with the teacher, principal, IEP team, and CSE first before pursuing an impartial hearing.
+An effort should be made to work with the teacher, and IEP team first before pursuing an impartial hearing.